How to use AI in Confluence: A practical step-by-step guide

 Frequently asked questions

 To use Atlassian Intelligence natively, you need a Confluence Cloud instance and a Premium or Enterprise plan.
-An organization admin must also activate the feature.
+An organization admin must also activate the feature to enable these advanced capabilities.

-The native Atlassian Intelligence features are exclusively available on Premium and Enterprise plans.
-Teams on Free or Standard plans would need to consider third-party solutions like eesel AI to leverage AI functionalities with Confluence.
+While native Atlassian Intelligence features are available on Premium and Enterprise plans, teams on Free or Standard plans can still leverage AI functionalities by using complementary solutions like eesel AI.

-The built-in AI offers limited customization for prompts and tone.
-For deeper control, such as defining the AI’s personality or connecting to live data via APIs, a dedicated platform like eesel AI is recommended.
+The built-in AI is designed for simplicity and ease of use.
+For deeper control, such as defining specific AI personalities or connecting to live data via APIs, a dedicated companion platform like eesel AI is a great option.

-A more comprehensive approach involves integrating Confluence with a platform like eesel AI.
-This allows you to connect Confluence with over 100 other apps, creating a single, unified source of truth that breaks down knowledge silos across your organization.
+A comprehensive approach involves integrating Confluence with a platform like eesel AI.
+This allows you to connect Confluence with over 100 other apps, creating a unified source of truth that brings all your organization's knowledge together.